 After another 30 minutes, I began to give up.
 “I’m going to take a little break.”
 I sighed.

 “Do you need help, dude?”
 Alex asked again.

 “I can do this, it’s fine.”
 I raised my voice a little.
 “Just give me some more time.”

 “You’ve been working on the bounce code for so long – let me help, you probably just need a fresh set of eyes.”
 I was reluctant to let him look but realized I didn’t have any way of stopping him.

 A few minutes passed.
 “You forgot to link the code to the mushroom.
 The code you used would work, but it isn’t activated.”

 I sat in silence for a moment before murmuring, “Thanks.”

 “Listen man, don’t feel you need to do everything by yourself.
 Do you know why we work together?”

 “To kick more ass together than we can by ourselves.”

 It’s weird where you can pick up life lessons.
-I didn’t think I’d pick one up at 2:30 A.M. from my friend Alex of all people.
-I know he doesn’t realize how much of an impact he left on me.
-Leaning on others doesn’t result in dependence on others.
+I didn’t think I’d pick one up at 2:30 a.m. from my friend Alex, of all people.
+I know he didn’t realize how much of an impact he left on me.
+Leaning on others doesn’t result in dependence on them.
 After all, no one gets anywhere today without working with others.
-But don’t tell him I learned from him, he’ll hold it over my head forever otherwise.
+Just don’t tell Alex I learned from him; he’ll hold it over my head forever.